Read Mapping Near Non-Volatile Memory: Evaluation Setup

 \subsection{Baseline for Comparison}

-As a comparison baseline, we pick a highly optimized GPU implementation of the popular BWA algorithm, SOAP3-dp~\cite{luo2013soap3}.
+As a comparison baselines, we pick a highly optimized GPU implementation of the popular BWA algorithm, SOAP3-dp~\cite{luo2013soap3}, and a short-read aligner hardware accelerater, GenAx~\cite{genax}.
 A pure software-based implementation of \arch\ is orders of magnitude slower than SOAP3-dp.
 We evaluate the throughput performance and power consumption of SOAP3-dp on an NVIDIA Tesla K40 GPU.
 We measure the power consumption of the GPU using NVIDIA-SMI (System Management Interface) command.
 We use the same \srg\ and \ssq\ dataset (Section~\ref{sec:genome}) as \arch\ as inputs.
-We compare \arch\ against two different configurations of SOAP3-dp.
-The first one, SOAP$_{SNP}$, only capture mismatches of substitution-type, while the second one, SOAP$_{DP}$, captures all types of mismatches. \vshrink{0.2}
+We compare \arch\ against two different configurations of SOAP3-dp: The first one, SOAP$_{SUB}$, only handles substitutions; the second one, SOAP$_{ALL}$, captures all prevalent manifestations of {read} errors and genomic variations.